meizabel/documentation/biz-model/commands.md

 # Command Validation
 Spine supports an automatic command validation on a `Message` level.
 The validation uses custom [proto](https://github.com/SpineEventEngine/core-java/blob/5ae42af2a4035eab27dc92245d1b09d891f7cb5f/client/src/main/proto/spine/validation.proto) options.
-You can find a detailed overview of the custom option in the [Proto2 Language Guide]( https://developers.google.com/protocol-buffers/docs/proto#customoptions).
+You can find a detailed overview of the custom options in the [Proto2 Language Guide]( https://developers.google.com/protocol-buffers/docs/proto#customoptions).

 In case you need more sophisticated validation, it can be implemented manually for the objects that handle a command — [Process Manager](../java/process-manager.md) or [Aggregate](../java/aggregate.md) and so on.

 To validate a command, define it in the `commands.proto` file.
-Basically, the file could have any name ending with “commands” (e.g. ordercommand.proto).
+Basically, the file could have any name ending with “commands” (e.g. ordercommands.proto).

-When posted to the Command Bus commands will be validated according to custom options described in `Commandvalidation.proto`.
+When posted to the Command Bus commands is validated according to the custom options described in `Commandvalidation.proto`.
-Read more about validated attributes [here](https://github.com/SpineEventEngine/core-java/wiki/Proposal-for-validation-attributes).

-на прото ленгвиж гайд тихочнечко. если не знают что такое есть.

-валидация эта может использоваться для ивентов и чего угодно. но пока только для команд в команд бас.
+Read more about the attributes validated in Spine [here](https://github.com/SpineEventEngine/core-java/wiki/Proposal-for-validation-attributes).
+This validation can be used for any kind of entities or events.
+Yet, it is implemented for commands in Command

 ```protobuf
 message MyCommand {